open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 For each set of decommissioned assets in a specified location, create a new OC4IDS project and:

-1. Set `.type` to 'decommissioning'
+1. Set its `.type` to 'decommissioning'

-2. Set `.title` to the name of the asset
+2. Set its `.title` to the name of the asset

 3. Add a `RelatedProject` object to the `.relatedProjects` array and set its: